 Table of contents

-- Are You Eligible To Start A Leg Amputation Claim?
+- Am I Eligible To Make A Leg Amputation Claim?

 - Common Accidents Resulting In Compensation For Loss Of Legs

-- How Much Compensation For Leg Amputation Claims?
+- How Much Compensation Do You Get For Leg Amputation?

 - Why Use Our Solicitors To Make A Leg Amputation Compensation Claim?